foxcroftjn/DDONamedGearPlanner/readme.md

 # DDONamedGearPlanner

 This project was created by [Pfhoenix](https://github.com/Pfhoenix/).
 It aims to streamline the DDO gear tetris game through facilitating item discovery and combinations.
-It is GUI windows forms application (written in C#).
+The user interface is rendered using Windows Presentation Foundation (written in C#).

 The lastest release can always be downloaded [here](https://github.com/Pfhoenix/DDONamedGearPlanner/releases).